MoonBaseDAO/Dao-Dashboard/README.md

 **Running contract in the terminal**
 If you want to run the contract in the terminal you can either:

- 1. Run the `yarn run-contract # or npm run run-contract` which will run a bash file that will run the example methods available on the contract.
+ 1. Run the `yarn run-contract` which will run a bash file that will run the example methods available on the contract.
  Before running this command, **{NEAR_ACCOUNT}** placeholders must be replaced with correct Near accounts.

  3. You can call the contract manually in the terminal , examples are show below in the functions section.